 CancerCare’s Online Helping Hand

 CancerCare’s Online Helping Hand is a searchable, online database of financial and practical assistance available for people with cancer.
 This comprehensive online tool features up-to-date contact information and descriptions for hundreds of national and regional organizations offering financial help to people with cancer.
 You can search by diagnosis, zip code and type of assistance.

-Lions Clubs International
+Lions Club International

-Lions Club International provides resources for the blind and hearing impaired worldwide.
-A local Lions Club in or near your community may sponsor a program that provides assistance for the purchase of eyeglasses, hearing aids, health-related services, scholarships or educational needs.
+Lions Club International provides resources for a number of different focus areas worldwide.
+A local Lions Club in or near your community may sponsor a program that provides assistance for the purchase of eyeglasses, and access to health-related services, scholarships or educational needs.

 New Eyes for the Needy

 New Eyes for the Needy helps individuals purchase new prescription eyeglasses through a voucher program for children and adults in the United States who cannot afford glasses on their own.
 Clients must work through a social service agency or health advocate to submit an application.
 Applications must be submitted with a copy of a recent eye prescription including the pupillary distance measurement (applicants must have had their eyes examined within the past 12 months).